skanderyaakoubi/fake_or_real/README.md

 # **Image Classification App**

-This repository contains a simple and interactive **image classification tool** built using **Streamlit** and a trained deep learning model.
-The app can classify images as `real` or `fake` with a confidence score.
+This repository contains a simple and interactive image classification tool built using Streamlit and a trained transfer learning model based on the VGG16 architecture.
+The app leverages pre-trained features from VGG16 to classify images as real or fake with a confidence score.

 ---